Arsenic

-Arsenic is a chemical element with the symbol As and atomic number 33.
-Arsenic occurs in many minerals, usually in combination with sulfur and metals, but also as a pure elemental crystal.
-Arsenic is a metalloid.
-It has various allotropes, but only the gray form, which has a metallic appearance, is important to industry.
+Arsenic is a chemical element; it has symbol As and atomic number 33.
+It is a metalloid and one of the pnictogens, and therefore shares many properties with its group 15 neighbors phosphorus and antimony.
+Arsenic is notoriously toxic.
+It occurs naturally in many minerals, usually in combination with sulfur and metals, but also as a pure elemental crystal.
+It has various allotropes, but only the grey form, which has a metallic appearance, is important to industry.

 The primary use of arsenic is in alloys of lead (for example, in car batteries and ammunition).
-Arsenic is a common n-type dopant in semiconductor electronic devices.
-It is also a component of the III-V compound semiconductor gallium arsenide.
+Arsenic is also a common n-type dopant in semiconductor electronic devices, and a component of the III–V compound semiconductor gallium arsenide.
 Arsenic and its compounds, especially the trioxide, are used in the production of pesticides, treated wood products, herbicides, and insecticides.
-These applications are declining with the increasing recognition of the toxicity of arsenic and its compounds.
+These applications are declining with the increasing recognition of the persistent toxicity of arsenic and its compounds.

-A few species of bacteria are able to use arsenic compounds as respiratory metabolites.
-Trace quantities of arsenic are an essential dietary element in rats, hamsters, goats, chickens, and presumably other species.
-A role in human metabolism is not known.
+Arsenic has been known since ancient times to be poisonous to humans.
+However, a few species of bacteria are able to use arsenic compounds as respiratory metabolites.
+Trace quantities of arsenic have been proposed to be an essential dietary element in rats, hamsters, goats, and chickens.
+Research has not been conducted to determine whether small amounts of arsenic may play a role in human metabolism.
 However, arsenic poisoning occurs in multicellular life if quantities are larger than needed.
 Arsenic contamination of groundwater is a problem that affects millions of people across the world.

 The United States' Environmental Protection Agency states that all forms of arsenic are a serious risk to human health.
-The United States' Agency for Toxic Substances and Disease Registry ranked arsenic as number 1 in its 2001 Priority List of Hazardous Substances at Superfund sites.
-Arsenic is classified as a Group-A carcinogen.
+The United States Agency for Toxic Substances and Disease Registry ranked arsenic number 1 in its 2001 prioritized list of hazardous substances at Superfund sites.
+Arsenic is classified as a group-A carcinogen.